Sponsor: Office of Academic Affairs

 - Course description.

-- Three to four common learning outcomes: overarching learning outcomes common to all courses with the same title.
+- At least three common learning outcomes: overarching learning outcomes common to all courses with the same title.

 - Prerequisites if necessary or suitable.